 Bossiest of the three: “No we were not.”

 Woman; “We were not.”

 Me: “Well, the thing is, I’m not psychic at all.
 In fact, I don’t believe in that stuff.
-I do however know that you recently had some gynae surgery and your problem is now much better, your daughter is about to get married and you’re mum hasn’t been too well.
+I do however know that you recently had some surgery on your womb, your daughter is about to get married and you’re mum hasn’t been too well.
 Explain that one?”

 She couldn’t.
 I shall continue with my mission.